 - insertions, in which one or more nucleotides are inserted into a gene.

 If the SNP causes a new amino acid to be made, it is called a “missense mutation.”
 An example of this is in sickle cell anaemia, in which one nucleotide is substituted for another.
-The genetic variation in the gene causes a different amino acid to be added to a protein, resulting in a protein that doesn’t do its job properly and causes cells to form sickle shapes and not carry oxygen.
+The genetic variation in the gene causes a different amino acid to be added to a protein, resulting in a protein that doesn’t do its job properly and causes cells to form sickle shapes and not carry oxygen to the body as effectively as normal blood cells.

 Unstable genetic variations occur when a nucleotide sequence repeats itself over and over.
 These are commonly called "triplet repeats"; a triplet group of nucleotides repeats over and over and is usually present within a normal range, such as in groups of 5-35 repeats.
-However, if the number of repeats increases too greatly, it is called an "expanded repeat" and has been found to be the cause of many genetic disorders; most of which affect the central nervous system.
-An example of a disease caused by an expanded repeat is Huntington disease, a severe late onset progressive neurodegenerative disorder which leads to dementia, psychological changes and unusual choreiform movements.
+However, if the number of repeats increases too greatly, it is called an "expanded repeat" and has been found to be the cause of many genetic disorders; most of which affect the .
+An example of a disease caused by an expanded triplet repeat is Huntington disease, a severe late onset progressive neurodegenerative disorder which leads to dementia, psychological changes and involuntary movements.

 Silent genetic variations are those mutations or changes in a gene that do not change the protein product of the gene.
 These mutations rarely result in a disease.